snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-utils-advanced-operation/index.md

     COALESCE(lsi_logged_in_id, domain_sessionid, NULL) as session_identifier,
 ...
 ```
-## Customizing user identifiers
+### Customizing user identifiers
-Customizing user identifiers works in the exact same way as customizing session identifiers.
-To customize your user identifiers, you can make use of the `snowplow__user_identifiers` variable and define it in your project.
-This variable allows you to provide a list of identifiers that dbt will then try to use to create an identifying field for each user, which will always be saved under the `user_identifier` column in your tables.
+Customizing user identifiers works in the exact same way as customizing session identifiers, although you need to make use of the `snowplow__user_identifiers` variable instead of the `snowplow_session_identifiers` variable.

-### Using additional atomic fields
+#### Using additional atomic fields
 By default, your identifier will be the `domain_userid` field which is found in the atomic events table.
 If you wanted to instead use a different field, say the `network_userid` field that can be found in the atomic events table, you could define your `snowplow__user_identifiers` as follows:

 ```yml